Carlism in literature: Valle-Inclán

 Among noventayochistas Valle-Inclán is perhaps the most controversial figure when it comes to defining his position towards Carlism.
 It remains beyond doubt that the motive, though not omnipresent, features very prominently in his novels, from the Sonatas tetralogy (1902–1905) to the La Guerra Carlista trilogy (1908–1909) to the El ruedo ibérico series (1927–1932), apart from works which do not fall into the above cycles, first of all La Corte de Estella (1910).
 The controversy is whether the apparent exaltation of Carlism, demonstrated by many of his protagonists and not infrequently also by storytellers of his novels, should be taken at face value or whether it is part of an ironic and perhaps provocative discourse.
 Quoting numerous and undeniable biographical details some claim that Valle-Inclán was a genuine though somewhat heterodox Carlist.
 Others point to apparently incompatible episodes from his biography, e.g. being awarded a high Carlist honor in 1931, co-founding Asociación de Amigos de la Unión Soviética in 1933 and declaring himself an admirer of Fascism and Mussolini in 1936; they square the circle by concluding that Carlism was one of many masks that Valle-Inclán used to wear.

 Settling the issue on basis of literature only seems close to impossible.
 For some, Valle-Inclán's Carlism represents grandeur of history, tradition, idealism, authenticity, spirit of freedom and heroism, as opposed to bourgeoisie narrow-mindedness and the Spain of mean niggards; it is part of regeneracionismo, a call to do away with the Restoration regime.
 For others, Carlism represents an ambiguous myth, an illusion, sometimes bordering farce; its role is to catalyze a discourse about Spanish history, which blends glory with absurd.
-Carlist setting is not to evoke a romantic gloom but quite to the contrary, "para presentar personajes satánicos, brutales o por lo menos misteriosos".
+Carlist setting is not to evoke a romantic glow but quite to the contrary, "para presentar personajes satánicos, brutales o por lo menos misteriosos".
 According to this reading, Valle-Inclán's Carlism is about irony, caricature, grotesque, parody and farce.
 Always longing for grandeur and idealism, in fact he finds scarce authenticity in the movement, as in some of Valle-Inclán's novels "solo los ancianos suspiran por lealtad ya desaparecida".
 His key protagonist and perhaps the only goody among Carlists populating the great Spanish literature, Marqués de Bradomín, is a Carlist of his very own breed.